Advanced Hooks

 All the async utilities will also wait for hooks that suspend

-using React's Suspense
+using React's Suspense functionality to

 complete rendering.